vojtechlevi/someTeams/README.md

 # PHP ASSIGNMENT

 Assignment to build a small website.
-Using the data from [data.php](https://github.com/vojtechlevi/someTeams/blob/main/data.php) to create a nice looking table of different football teams and some information about them.
+Using the data from [data.php](https://github.com/vojtechlevi/someTeams/blob/main/data.php) to create a nice looking table with splitted PHP files to show football teams and some information about them.

 Add information about your projects public GitHub repository URL and the online URL in the some-teams.md file in your how-you-doin-repo.